Which Two Domains Contain Prokaryotic Cells

 Conclusion

 The domains of Bacteria and Archaea stand as the twin pillars that house the world of prokaryotic cells.
 These simple yet remarkably versatile organisms are the foundation upon which all other life has evolved.
-From their vital role in nutrient cycling to their potential for groundbreaking biotechnological applications, prokaryotes continue to fascinate and inspire scientists.
+From their vital role in nutrient cycling to their potential for significant biotechnological applications, prokaryotes continue to fascinate and inspire scientists.